 The earlier you begin to save and the greater the amount you save, the better chance you have in achieving your retirement goal.
 But there are additional reasons that make IRA contributions a smart savings and investment tactic.

-- Tax deduction for some or all of your contributions - You may be eligible for a tax deduction for contributions made to your traditional IRA.
-Full or partial tax deductions are available to those who qualify based on their MAGI and their eligibility to participate in an employer-sponsored retirement plan.
+- Potential tax deduction for some or all of your contributions — You may be eligible for a tax deduction for contributions made to your traditional IRA.
+Full or partial tax deductions are available to those who qualify based on their Modified Adjusted Gross Income (MAGI), their eligibility to participate in an employer-sponsored retirement plan, and their filing status.

 - Tax-free growth potential — If you are eligible to contribute to a Roth IRA, your earnings are not subject to federal income tax so long as they are part of a qualified withdrawal.1 Contributions to Roth IRAs are made with after-tax dollars.
 Consider maximizing your contributions to a Roth IRA as long as you are eligible because this provides the opportunity for federal and possibly state tax-free income in retirement.

-- If eligible, you have until April 15 to make contributions for the prior year - You essentially have 15½ months to reach your contribution maximum for a given year.
-You may make contributions to your IRA up until that year's tax return filing deadline, which is generally April 15th of the following year.
+- If eligible, you have until April 15 to make contributions for the prior year — You essentially have 15½ months to reach your contribution maximum for a given year.
+You may make contributions to your IRA up until that year's initial tax return filing deadline, which is generally April 15th of the following year.
 (It is usually the 15th of the month, unless the 15th falls on a weekend or holiday, in which case it is the next business day.)
-So if you are thinking it is already too late to maximize your 2011 contribution, remember you have a few more months to fund your IRA.

 - Other tax credits — You may be eligible for additional tax savings known as the Saver's Credit or The Retirement Savings Contributions Credit.
 This tax credit is designed to encourage eligible workers to contribute to their IRA and 401(k).
 Qualification is based on a combination of income and tax return filing status.

 Who Can Contribute?